KTCK-FM: WBAP simulcast

 At Noon CT on March 12, 2010, after playing "Na Na Hey Hey Kiss Him Goodbye" by Steam, the station briefly reverted to its previous "Texas Twister" country music format.
 Two hours later, a stunt known as "Reagan Radio" began, exclusively featuring sound clips from former president Ronald Reagan.
 The station began simulcasting sister station WBAP on Monday, March 15.
-Although broadcasting on a rimshot frequency, the staff at WBAP claims that this station will provide "crystal-clear FM fidelity" for their listeners in 96.7's pre-determined coverage area.
+Although broadcasting on a rimshot frequency, WBAP claimed that this station will provide "crystal-clear FM fidelity" for their listeners in 96.7's coverage area.
 The station changed call signs to WBAP-FM effective March 19, 2010.
 Citadel merged with Cumulus Media on September 16, 2011.
-With the simulcast in place, the station was responsible for activation of the North Texas Emergency Alert System (alongside sister stations WBAP-AM and KSCS) when hazardous weather alerts, disaster area declarations, and AMBER Alerts are issued.
+With the simulcast in place, the station was responsible for activation of the North Texas Emergency Alert System (alongside sister stations WBAP and KSCS) when hazardous weather alerts, disaster area declarations, and Amber alerts are issued.

 KTCK/The Ticket simulcast

-On October 7, 2013, Cumulus announced that effective October 21, 96.7 would change from a simulcast of news/talk AM station WBAP to sports AM station KTCK.
-Dan Bennet, Dallas/Fort Worth market manager for Cumulus, said that WBAP had "no ratings increase since adding the FM."
+On October 7, 2013, Cumulus announced that effective October 21, 96.7 would change from a simulcast of WBAP to sports AM station KTCK.
+Dan Bennet, Dallas/Fort Worth market manager for Cumulus, said that WBAP had "no ratings increase since adding the FM".
 The WBAP simulcast moved to KPLX 99.5 HD2.
 A callsign change to KTCK-FM took effect October 27.

 It is also likely, however, that the station's flip was also related to a botched sale of previous FM simulcast KTDK; the same day as the flip's announcement, the Federal Communications Commission had rejected a planned sale of the KTDK signal to Whitley Media to make room for a potential sale of rival station KESN by owner The Walt Disney Company; this was due to the structuring of the deal, attempting to find a legal loophole wherein Cumulus would still control KTDK through a local marketing agreement and could claim all financial support of the station and any sale or shutdown, and the FCC shut down such a loophole judging that such a move rendered Whitley Media merely a shell corporation for Cumulus, since they'd carry any financial success or failure the station had.
 Following the decision, Cumulus then decided to move KTCK's FM simulcast to 96.7 and turn in KTDK's licence for deletion by the FCC.